RapidFireAI/Articles/GRPO/GRPO-blog-post.md

 | `objective/entropy` | Entropy of the policy model's output distribution |
 | `objective/episode_lengths` | Average length of generated completions |

-This delivers **16-24× higher throughput** compared to training each configuration sequentially, letting you find the best GRPO setup much faster.
+This delivers **16–24× higher throughput** compared to training each configuration sequentially, letting you find the best GRPO setup much faster.

-**📓 Complete Tutorial**: For a full end-to-end example with more realistic settings, see the [GRPO Math Reasoning Tutorial Notebook](https://github.com/RapidFireAI/rapidfireai/blob/main/tutorial_notebooks/post-training/rf-tutorial-grpo-mathreasoning-lite.ipynb)

 ## Benchmarks: Real-World Speedups